Krakow is Poland’s student city and it is one of the biggest tourist destinations in the country.

 3. Shop at the flea markets

 Go shopping early on Sundays at the open-air flea markets at Plac Nowy in Kazimierz or in the Jewish Quarter.
 If you go there on Saturday, expect an assortment of antiques.
-On Sunday there are mostly clothes for sale.
+On Sunday, there are mostly clothes for sale.
 It’s a fun way to do some people watching and get a feel for local life in the city (plus, you can grab some souvenirs if you want!).

 5. Stroll through Nowa Huta

-Lose yourself in the forgotten communist era apartment blocks as you try to imagine what would have been if this Soviet town experiment had succeeded.
 In the years following the war, Nowa Huta was established as a separate town filled with industry workers and propaganda.
-Now, as an undeveloped neighborhood outside the center, it’s interesting to see how much of the socialist influence remains.
+Lose yourself in the forgotten communist-era apartment blocks as you try to imagine what would have been if this Soviet town experiment had succeeded.
+It was one of the largest examples of social engineering, built to be a “utopian” city example.
+Now, as a popular neighborhood outside the center, it’s interesting to see how much of the Soviet influence remains.

 6. Visit the MOCAK

-The Museum of Contemporary Art is one of Krakow’s most recent additions and has a collection of contemporary art.
+The Museum of Contemporary Art is one of Krakow’s most recent additions and has a vast and varied collection of contemporary art.
 Opened in 2011, it actually sits on a demolished section of Schindler’s factory.
 It focuses almost exclusively on modern art from the past couple of decades, and while modern art isn’t my favorite type of art, the museum is still worth a visit just to get a sense of the Polish art scene.
 Admission is 14 PLN per person, with discounts available for students and seniors.

 7. Visit Poland’s oldest university building

 Located in Jagiellonian University, the Collegium Maius has been a scientific hub for research and discovery for centuries.
 Copernicus was a student here and the museum has a vast collection of scientific instruments from the 16th century.
 The building itself dating back to the 14th century.
 Hour-long guided tours cost 16 PLN, though you can do a self-guided tour on Saturdays for free between 10am-2pm.

 8. Walk around The Planty